dotmpe/git-versioning/ReadMe.rst

   VERSION=; # my-app
   var version = null; # my-app

-should correctly initialize.
+should correctly initialize as is.

 The first line only works like that in a main rSt file.
 Maybe should fix that, but would go along with making file-formats/templates more pluggable.

-| TODO: test all this.
+| TODO: use complete semver and variations for testing.
 | TODO: some integration with GIT frontend?
 Some ideas:

 - maybe ``git ci -m " vpat++ "``.
 Was nice to have.
 Expand tag to version?